-Giuseppe Verdi’s Rigoletto tells the story a small community in which one man’s absolute and arbitrary power eventually corrupts everyone around him.
+Giuseppe Verdi’s Rigoletto tells the story of a small community in which one man’s absolute and arbitrary power eventually corrupts everyone around him.
 The tragedy is universal: if you find it difficult to identify with Renaissance Mantua, think back to your worst memories of middle school.

 Chicago Lyric Opera’s well-cast production conveys the opera’s power and passion as vividly as any I have heard live in recent years.
 It is worth hearing, even if it ultimately fails to plumb the opera’s musical and dramatic depths.